• Skip to primary navigation

 Jump to Recipe Print Recipe

+When I lived in Michigan, I loved Panera Spicy Thai Salad.
+Of course, I had to order it vegan, but the combination of vegetables and the tangy dressing always brought me back for more.
 Since moving to Arizona, Panera has transformed its menu to include many plant-based items.
-Unfortunately, they haven't embraced the oil-free dressings, so I always get it without the sauce and dress it at home every time I order a salad.
+Unfortunately, they haven't embraced the oil-free dressings, so I always get it without the sauce and dress it at home whenever I order a salad.
+Then, I took it a step further and decided to make my own vegan version of the Panera Spicy Thai Salad at home.

 When it was all said and done, my copy cat Panera Spicy Thai Salad recipe blew the original one away, which is always the plan.